Lab5015/Lab5015Analysis/README.md

 ### Run the analysis
 The analysis of the collected data is structured in three steps
 1. `moduleCharacterization_step1.cpp`:
-   This step performs the first loop over the events and fills base histograms such as energy and ToT for each bar, each theshold and each over-voltage.
+   This step performs the first loop over the events and fills base histograms such as energy and ToT for each bar, each threshold and each over-voltage.
 A skim of the events according to the selections defined in the config file is also performed.
 The output is in the form of TTrees and histograms.

 1. `moduleCharacterization_step2.cpp`:
    This step performs several loops over the events:
     1. loop over the histos filled in step1 and define the energy ranges
-    1. loop over the skimmed TTrees and fill raw distribution of energy and energy ratio according to the predefined bins
+    1. loop over the skimmed TTrees and fill raw distribution of energy, ToT, energy ratio, ToT ratio according to the predefined bins
     1. loop over the skimmed TTrees and compute time walk corrections
     1. loop over the skimmed TTrees and apply the time walk corrections